MA in Education, Learning and Development

 - Networking opportunities with fellow practitioners in education, learning and development

-We run two intakes for this course commencing in Spring and Autumn.
+We run two intakes for this course, commencing as follows:

-- February 2022*
+- Spring: February*

 *subject to sufficient numbers